deborahmasibo/Moringa-Module-3-Week-1-IP/README.md

 <!-- DATASET -->
 ### Dataset

-The dataset avialed the client can be downloaded from this [link](http://bit.ly/IPAdvertisingData)
+The dataset avialed by the client can be downloaded from this [link](http://bit.ly/IPAdvertisingData)

 <!-- RPUBS PUBLICATION -->
 ### RPubs Publication